 Creating a culture of continuous improvement requires having an AIM or knowing exactly what the organization is striving for.
+A FOCUS PDCA cycle can help!

 This means the entire organization should understand the concept of excellence and continually look for ways to do things better and more efficiently, resulting in higher levels of effectiveness.